Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 [^treants]: Unlike necromancer skeletons, there's numerical consistency here as well: you'll never get more treants than there are trees around.
 If you point the spell at a cluster of one or two trees, you'll get one or two treants, not all three or four.

 [^trees]: Technically, since the Warcraft 3 engine doesn't allow cleansing blighted trees, the script destroys them and grows new ones in their place.

+[^offline]: Which requires complicated workarounds to get around Reforged's always-online DRM.
+Thanks a lot, Blizzard!

+[^scouting]: They're useful in your first playthrough, but not so much when you already know where everything is.

+[^flying]: And in the final mission, you get better flyers.

+[^panda]: Depending on which unit discovers the panda, they will say a line in the short cutscene.
+For example, Furion says "Our sins have returned to haunt us." while a druid of the talon says "How about if I just stand over here?"
+Since I discovered the panda with treants, I got no lines.
+Ah well.

+[^magic]: Aren't night elves supposed to have forsaken magic?
+This bridge sure doesn't look like it runs on druidism or Elune's divine powers.

+[^watchers]: The details, at least.
+It will be remembered in broad strokes.
+There's [someone](https://warcraft.wiki.gg/wiki/Maiev_Shadowsong) out there who will remember that Tyrande set Illidan free and massacred wardens just doing their job, and she'll be *pissed*.